Special Lifetimes and Bounds

 Lifetime bounds are not widely used, so we don't devote a large section of these exercises to them.
 You can probably skip this section unless you really want to know the details.

 In short, they allow you to specify that one lifetime should outlive another.
-To specify one, use a where clause, such as where 'a: 'b.
+To specify one, use a where clause, such as

 To quote the Rust Reference:

-let r: &'b &'a i32 = &&0; // &'b &'a i32 is well formed because 'a: 'b
+fn f<'a, 'b>(x: &'a i32, mut y: &'b i32) where 'a: 'b { y = x; // &'a i32 is a subtype of &'b i32 because 'a: 'b let r: &'b &'a i32 = &&0; // &'b &'a i32 is well formed because 'a: 'b }

 Exercise

-You have been given code which contains many uses of the lifetimes 'a and 'b'.
-All of these lifetimes can be replaced with either '_ or 'static.
+You have been given code which contains many uses of the lifetimes 'a

-Your task is to replace every occurance of the lifetimes 'a and 'b with either '_ or 'static, to remove excessive lifetime declarations, and to ensure your code still compiles.
+Your task is to replace every occurance of the lifetimes 'a

 Footnote on Out of Date Information